ianhawe/Sparta-Project-1/README.md

 Languages used:

-HTML, CSS, JavaSCript
+HTML, CSS, JavaScript

 How to download

-To download a copy click on clone or download and you can download it as a zip file.
+To download a copy click on 'clone or download' and you can download it as a zip file.
 Once that is done, unzip it and open up index.html.
+If you choose to clone it go into your terminal, create a directory, and type git clone followed by the link obtained via opening 'clone or download'.
+This should make copy to a directory of your choice.

 You can view the page here https://ianhawe.github.io/Sparta-Project-1/.